-- An associated inpatient claim and one of the episode-specific ICD-10 procedure codes that are listed in the configuration file under "Trigger Procedure" in the input field Header Surgical Procedure Code has highest priority. - An associated inpatient claim without an episode-specific procedure code has second priority.
+- An associated inpatient claim and one of the episode-specific ICD-9 or ICD-10 procedure codes that are listed in the configuration file under "Trigger Procedure" in the input field Header Surgical Procedure Code has highest priority. - An associated inpatient claim without an episode-specific procedure code has second priority.